wdawson/okta.github.io/_source/_use_cases/hooks/api-am-hook/objects-api-am-token-hook.md

 # Objects Reference: API Access Management Inline Hook

-This page provides reference documentation for the JSON objects contained in the outbound request from Okta to your external service, as well as the JSON objects you can include in your response.
+This page provides reference documentation for:

+- JSON objects contained in the outbound request from Okta to your external service

+- JSON objects you can include in your response

 This information is specific to the API Access Management hook, one type of inline hook supported by Okta.

+## See Also

+For a general introduction Okta inline hooks, see [Inline Hooks](/use_cases/hooks/).

+For setup steps for the ${Hook_Type} inline hook, see [API Acess Management Inline Hook Setup}](/use_cases/hooks/setup/${Hook_Type}-setup.md).

+For information on the API for registering external service endpoints with Okta, see [Callbacks API](/api/resources/callbacks).

 ## Objects in the Request from Okta